Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 ### Setup the Secret Manager

-To allow access to the Secret Manager you will need to have a `token`, and the `region` and `okms-id` of your Secret Manager.
+To allow access to the Secret Manager you will need to have a `token`, the `region` and `okms-id` of your Secret Manager.

 #### Credential creation